 The PGCM is a registered non-profit music school that strives to provide the highest quality of music education and performance for students from beginner to professional levels.
 The Conservatory offers one-on-one lessons in a variety of instruments and musical styles and provides a number of group lessons and performance ensembles.
-The Conservatory also provides a diverse concert season including performances by our faculty and the Borealis Chamber Choir.
+The Conservatory also provides a diverse concert season by our faculty and guest artists.

 Music is an essential part of any child or adult's education and life experience.
-Learning an instrument can improve a child's concentration, coordination, character (through diligent practice), self-confidence (through performance), appreciation of different kinds of music, and ability to express ideas and emotions.
-In other words, a quality music education can provide kids with the tools they need for success in life.
+Learning an instrument can improve concentration, coordination, character (through diligent practice), self-confidence (through performance), appreciation of different kinds of music, and ability to express ideas and emotions.
+In other words, a quality music education can provide the tools needed for success in life.

 Discovering different genres of music through playing an instrument can also be an incredible life-long joy.
 If you want to fall in love with music, then the Prince George Conservatory of Music is just the place to do it!